LarsErb88/Collection/README.md

-# Collection of useful function for CNN/RNN
+# Collection of useful functions for CNN/RNN

-The jupyter notebook file "Collection.jpynb" will be a collection of useful function for CNN/RNN.
+The jupyter notebook file "Collection.jpynb" will be a collection of useful functions for CNN/RNN.

 In progress....